Affiliate links on Android Authority may earn us a commission. Learn more.

-UFS 4.0 explained: Everything you need to know
+What is UFS 4.0?
+Everything you need to know

 While a smartphone’s performance is often judged based on its processing prowess, storage speed can have an equally large impact on overall usability as well.
-To that end, Samsung Semiconductor’s announcement of its Universal Flash Storage 4.0 (UFS 4.0) chips has far-reaching benefits for the consumer electronics industry, even if it has only received mild attention so far.
+So when Samsung Semiconductor announced its Universal Flash Storage 4.0 (UFS 4.0) chips in 2022, we knew it would have far-reaching benefits for the consumer electronics industry.
+And in early 2023, the Samsung Galaxy S23 series became the first to feature UFS 4.0 storage on a smartphone.

 What is UFS storage?